Police: Suspect steals car in Bronx with elderly woman and child inside

-SOUNDVIEW, Bronx (WABC) -- Police say a suspect is in custody after stealing a car with an elderly woman and a child inside in the Bronx.
+SOUNDVIEW, Bronx (WABC) -- Police say a man is in custody after stealing a car with an elderly woman and a child inside in the Bronx Wednesday night.

-The incident happened at about 7 Wednesday night on Rosedale Avenue and the Cross Bronx Expressway in the Soundview section.

-Police say a relative of an 81-year-old woman and an 11-year-old child pulled over, got out and left the two inside the car.
+A 49-year-old woman double parked at a supermarket at East 235th Street and Katonah Avenue, leaving her 81-year-old mother and 11-year-old son inside, police said.

 The woman and child in the car are both safe.